columnflow.inference

 None

 Generator that iteratively yields all processes whose names match process, optionally in all categories whose names match category.
-The yielded value is a 2-tuple containing the cagegory name and the process object.
+The yielded value is a 2-tuple containing the category name and the process object.

 Return type: